adachsoft/directory-scanner-tool

 • The effective depth used for a given request is the minimum of this value and the request‑level max_depth parameter (see below).

-• Maximum number of entries that will be returned from a single scan.
+• Maximum number of filesystem entries (files and directories) that can be processed by the underlying scanner in a single request.

-• If the limit is reached, scanning stops and summary.truncated_by_max_entries is set to true.
+• When a positive integer is configured and reached, scanning stops and summary.truncated_by_max_entries is set to true.

 • Default values used when the agent omits corresponding request parameters.